TD Ameritrade review

 Yes, TD Ameritrade is global as TD Ameritrade is available in over 194 countries.

-TD Ameritrade is a global trading platform in the sense that it operates in 194 nations including nations in Europe, Asia, Oceania, and Africa.
-Major countries TD Ameritrade covers include the UK, Germany, Australia, South Africa, Thailand, the United States and China.
+TD Ameritrade is a global trading platform in the sense that it operates in 194 countries including nations in Africa, Asia, Oceania, and Europe.
+Major countries TD Ameritrade covers include the UK, Germany, South Africa, Thailand, the United States China and Australia.
 TD Ameritrade has a total of more than 10,000 users.

 TD Ameritrade review